seburebu111/Weather-Forcaster/README.md

 Weather-Forcaster is a Python application that fetches and displays the current weather forecast for a specified city using the Weatherstack API.

+Enjoy the accurate weather forecasts and the occasional silly replicas of the bot!

 ## Project Structure

 ```